EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

-{\bf Overheads.} The major overhead of {\tt ETuner} is the CKA calculation in SimFreeze.
-This overhead is introduced by i) a forward propagation using a batch of data to get the output feature maps, ii) CKA calculation for active (i.e., non-frozen) layers to guide layer freezing using the obtained output feature maps, and iii) CKA calculation for frozen layers to guide layer unfreezing after encountering a scenario change.
-Fortunately, many layers will be frozen as training proceeds, so the computation of active layers' CKA to guide layer freezing decreases over time.
-Moreover, calculating CKA for frozen layers only happens when there is a scenario change, and the overhead will not be significant.
-Specifically, in our evaluation, SimFreeze incurs $<$2\% additional energy for CKA computation, a minor amount when compared to 56\% energy benefit from {\tt ETuner}.
+{\bf Overheads.} The major overhead of {\tt EdgeOL} is the CKA calculation in SimFreeze.
+This overhead is introduced by i) a forward propagation using a batch of data to get the output feature maps, ii) CKA calculation for active layers using the obtained output feature maps.
+Fortunately, many layers will be frozen as training proceeds, so the computation of CKA decreases over time.
+Specifically, in our evaluation, SimFreeze incurs $<$2\% additional energy for CKA computation, a minor amount when compared to 52\% energy benefit from {\tt EdgeOL}.
 All the reported results have included all the overhead.